djsmentya/dotfiles/README.md

 To manage dotfiles we use [rcm](https://github.com/thoughtbot/rcm).
 This tool replace files that started with dots in home directory with links to dotfile dir.
-Take a look of [Upcase](https://thoughtbot.com/upcase/videos/manage-and-share-your-dotfiles-with-rcm) to see how it works or other resource aboit rcm.
+Take a look of [Upcase](https://thoughtbot.com/upcase/videos/manage-and-share-your-dotfiles-with-rcm) video to see how it works or other resource about rcm.
 Also you can take a look for a greate example of configurations in [thoughtbot/dotfiles](https://github.com/thoughtbot/dotfiles) repository.

 First install rcm.